 Whittaker’s struggles with drinking, gambling and philandering became public, and tales of his transgressions were retold with relish.

 His home and car were repeatedly burglarized.
-At a strip club, thieves broke into his Lincoln Navigator and stole a briefcase stuffed with $245,000 in $100 bills and three $100,000 cashiers checks.
+Thieves broke into his Lincoln Navigator at a strip club and stole a briefcase stuffed with $245,000 in $100 bills and three $100,000 cashier’s checks.
 The briefcase was later found, with the money.

-Whittaker was charged twice with driving while under the influence and sued repeatedly, once by three female casino employees who accused him of assault.
+Whittaker was charged twice with driving while under the influence and repeatedly sued, once by three female casino employees who accused him of assault.

 In all, Whittaker says, he’s been involved in 460 legal actions since winning.
-He recently settled a lawsuit that alleged his bank failed to catch $50,000 in counterfeit checks cashed from his accounts.
+He recently settled a lawsuit that alleged his bank missed $50,000 in counterfeit checks cashed from his accounts.

 Whittaker believes he has been unfairly demonized by the media, which he says exaggerated his problems and helped drive his wife away.

 Jack fell in love with Jewell when he was in eighth grade, and she was in seventh.
 The couple filed divorce papers three years ago but have yet to sign them.